ONE DEMOCRATIC STATE,

 Claiming that a democratic solution is antisemitic implies that Judaism is antidemocratic, and that is antisemitic.

-It is noteworthy that although Zionism is the only ideology to have succeeded at establishing a state for one identity over others in Palestine, the ODS solution does not single it out as the sole ideology to aim at doing so, and is similarly opposed to the creation of a state exclusive to Arabs, Muslims, or any other identity.
+It is noteworthy that although Zionism is the only ideology to have succeeded at establishing a state for one identity over others in Palestine, the ODS solution does not single it out as the sole ideology to aim at doing so, and is also opposed to the creation of a state exclusive to Arabs, Muslims, or any other identity.
 Nor does it view Zionism as an isolated project, but rather, as one of many expressions of the colonialist political project that is based on the politicization of identity.
 Proposing the establishment of democratic states that function as apparatuses for the administration of society’s affairs rather than war machines in the hand of identitarian groups against others is proposing a political model that is the fundamental antithesis, not only to Zionism, but to the nation-state model and its ideological foundations, beyond the borders of Palestine.

-Relevant readings:
+Relevant Readings:

 Antisemitism?
 Let’s focus on Palestinians — Blake Alcott